 More than 200 area residents turned out for this year’s National Dance Day in Greensboro this past Saturday, July 26, 2014.
 The group is hoping to see if they will be seen on the FOX TV Show, "So You Think You Can Dance" which airs next on Wednesday, July 30 at 8:00 PM.
 (Eastern).
-Every year, the show take a few minutes to highlight various groups and individuals who have learned the National Dance Day routines provided by Dizzy Feet Foundation, which is an organization that was founded in 2009 to support, improve and increase access to dance education in the United States.
+Every year, the show takes a few minutes to highlight various groups and individuals who have learned the National Dance Day routines provided by Dizzy Feet Foundation.
+This foundation was founded in 2009 to support, improve and increase access to dance education in the United States.
+It continues to grow in its popularity and its success each year.

 Woodruff Family Law Group and Fred Astaire Greensboro sponsored the event that showcased more than 50 youth ages 6 to 11 from The Salvation Army Boys & Girls Club of Greensboro who make up the 2014 Captain Green Eyes Dance Troupe.
 An afternoon filled with a variety of dance routines and performances, this was the only location where “So You Think You Can Dance” All-Star, Comfort Fedoke chose to celebrate National Dance Day.
 Comfort performed with the children while also sharing heart-felt words of inspiration.
 Additionally, Comfort amazed all those who attended with two solo routines and also an impromptu breakdance performance with JaQuez, one of The Salvation Army Boys & Girls Club members.